-Join "accidental naturalist" Maria Mudd Ruth on a journey of discovery as she illuminates the secret life of the Marbled Murrelet, an endangered seabird that depends on the contested old-growth forests of the Pacific Northwest for its survival.
+Join me on a journey of discovery as I explore the secret life of the Marbled Murrelet, an endangered seabird that depends on the contested old-growth forests of the Pacific Northwest for its survival.

-Ruth traces reports of the bird back to Captain Cook’s ill-fated voyage of discovery on the Pacific Ocean in 1778, and explores the mindset of 19th and 20th-century naturalists who, despite their best efforts, failed to piece together clues about the whereabouts of the bird’s nest for 185 years.
+In this work of narrative nonfiction, I trace reports of the bird back to Captain Cook’s ill-fated voyage of discovery on the Pacific Ocean in 1778, and explore the mindset of 19th and 20th-century naturalists who, despite their best efforts, failed to piece together clues about the whereabouts of the bird’s nest for 185 years.

 RAVE REVIEWS FOR RARE BIRD:

 "Heartfelt and thoughtful, inspired and well-written...It will transport you into a world you didn’t realize existed." -- Carl Safina, author of Song for the Blue Ocean and Eye of the Albatross

 "The story of the discovery of the nest is alone worth the price of the book." -- Booklist